-S lovakia's economic freedom score is 68.1, making its economy the 35th freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 0.9 point from last year, and Slovakia is ranked 21st out of 44 countries in the Europe region.
-The country's economic freedom score is higher than the world and regional averages.
-Slovakia's economy is considered "moderately free" according to the 2024 Index.
+S lovakia's economic freedom score is 68.4, making its economy the 42nd freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 0.3 point from last year, and Slovakia is ranked 23rd out of 44 countries in the Europe region.
+The country's economic freedom score is higher than the world average and lower than the regional average.
+Slovakia's economy is considered "moderately free" according to the 2025 Index.

-The pillars of economic freedom are relatively well maintained in Slovakia.
-The entrepreneurial environment is transparent and stable.
-Barriers to trade are low, and commercial operations are aided by regulations that generally support open-market policies.
+The pillars of economic freedom are relatively well maintained in Slovakia, which has a transparent and stable entrepreneurial environment. barriers to trade are relatively low, and regulations generally support open-market policies.
 Foreign investment is welcome, and the financial sector is relatively sound.
 The regulatory framework has undergone a series of reforms to facilitate entrepreneurial activity, but the pace of reform has slowed in comparison to other emerging economies.
 The labor market lacks flexibility.
-Inflationary pressure remains a concern.
+Inflationary pressure is an ongoing concern.